usriva2405/tulo-chatbot/README.md

 1. nlp_query_parser - this contains implementation of vectorization algorithms.
 To implement a new vectorization algorithm, add as a class to vectorizers, and reference it in the vector_factory, followed by creating an enum in vector_types.
 2. nlp_query_parser.model_selection - this contains classification models.
 Follows the same pattern as vectors above.
 I've not implemented all the algorithms.

-N. B. - I'm still learning how to structure a python project.
-Please feel free to point out better implementations.
+N. B. - Please feel free to point out better implementations.
+Also, this is under active development (see project/ issues). remember to STAR it/ WATCH it for future developments.

 While this is a prelim work, I intend to grow/ mature it and make it production ready.
 Please feel free to make contributions to it wherever necessary.
 (Raise a merge request)